greynosob/sitiogrb/content/about.md

 image: ''
 image_caption: ''
 ---

-My expertise includes:
+# 💼 My Expertise Includes:

-- .NET, Java, and SQL Server
+- 🔧 **Backend Technologies:** .NET, Java, and SQL Server
-- Cloud technologies like AWS
+- ☁️ **Cloud Technologies:** AWS
-- A little front end with vue, node.js and javascript
+- 💻 **Front-end Basics:** Vue.js, Node.js, and JavaScript
-- Version control tools such as GitHub, working effectively in teams
+- 🔄 **Version Control:** GitHub, collaborating effectively in teams

-I have been working remotely for nearly 4 years, interacting in English with international teams.
+- 🌍 **Remote Work:** Nearly 4 years of experience working remotely with international teams in English

+---
+- 🌐 **Languages:**
+  - Native Spanish speaker 🇪🇸
+  - Professional proficiency in American English 🇺🇸
+  - Conversational Portuguese 🇵🇹
+  - Basic knowledge of Japanese 🇯🇵 (currently learning)

+---

-I have learned to leverage artificial intelligence to optimize my work and bridge gaps in front-end technologies like TypeScript and JavaScript.
+- 🤖 Leveraging **Artificial Intelligence** to optimize workflows and bridge gaps in front-end technologies like TypeScript and JavaScript.

-I possess extensive experience with agile methodologies and a deep understanding of the software development lifecycle.
+- ⚡ Extensive experience with **Agile methodologies** and a deep understanding of the **software development lifecycle**.

-I stay up-to-date through continuous learning, committed to excellence, and always seeking to make significant improvements in every project.
+- 📚 Committed to **continuous learning**, striving for excellence, and always seeking to make significant improvements in every project.